Gilgamech/website/www/2021/October.md

 https://www.Gilgamech.com/images/MCServerStartupRAM.png

 For one player on a vanilla server, it works pretty well.
 There's an occasional bit of lag, but not bad.
-The sawtooth shape is from used variables thrown away into the memory "bit bucket", filling to the max memory (512 MB for this 1GB VM) and then Garbage Collection pauses everything, dumps the "bit bucket", and resumes normal operation.
+The sawtooth shape is from used variables thrown away into the memory 'bit bucket', filling to the max memory (512 MB for this 1GB VM) and then Garbage Collection pauses everything, dumps the 'bit bucket', and resumes normal operation.
 This happens as infrequenty as possible, which is about once per second for this small of server.
 This should scale with RAM size.

 https://www.Gilgamech.com/images/MCServerModsStartupRAM.png